-- The course is offered in two parts: a 12-unit Web-based component followed by an intensive one-day in-person session held in conjunction with the Academy's FNCE® in Atlanta, Georgia on October 18-21, 2014.
+- The course is offered in two parts: a 12-unit Web-based component followed by an intensive one-day in-person session held in conjunction with the Academy's FNCE® in Chicago on October 21-24, 2017.
 The Web-based portion is provided through readings, lectures, interactive discussion, and self-assessment tests.
 While these are done at your own pace, there are specific completion dates for each unit and its accompanying quiz.

 - There is no text book.
 All assigned readings are either freely available online or provided by OHSU.
 You are expected to keep up with the materials each week and participate in ongoing discussion.
 You should anticipate spending four to eight hours per week on the course.